 Let’s imagine a soul lingering at the edge of our solar system, waiting to incarnate into the earthly experience.
 The furthest planet from the Sun, relevant to our current astrological understanding, is Pluto.
 Let’s take Pluto as this “edge”, or the first station where the soul starts entering our Solar System.
 We can thus metaphorically call Pluto “the embryo of the soul”.

 The soul further develops into a “fetus” stage by entering the second station, the planet closest to the Sun right after Pluto: Neptune.
-This imagery also corresponds with Neptunian symbolization of the divine “womb”.
-The fluid nature (element of Water) of soul’s experience at this stage coincides with the development of “emotional realm” and a sense of cosmic “belonging.”
+This imagery also corresponds with the Neptunian symbolization of the divine “womb.”
+The fluid nature (element of Water) of the soul’s experience at this stage coincides with the development of the “emotional realm” and a sense of cosmic “belonging.”

 We find Uranus in the third station, corresponding with “sudden change” and “shock” (element of Air, as a thunderbolt cutting through the air).
 Now the metaphoric “fetus” is to be born into the earthly experience, and thus the umbilical cord has to be “cut” (a traumatizing experience, albeit necessary).
 Having exited the Neptunian dreamy “womb” through the cutting energy of Uranus, the “infant” soul now lands in the earthly lap of Saturn.